 - Psychometric Quality

-- Established in the field/locations in use/number of translations
+- Established in the field/Locations in use/# translations

-With respect to criterion #2, Psychometric Quality, we follow the ISOQOL minimum standards for PROM measures (See Reeve et al. ISOQOL recommends minimum standards for patient-reported outcome measures used in patient-centered outcomes and comparative effectiveness research.
+With respect to criterium #2, Psychometric Quality, we follow the ISOQOL minimum standards for PROM measures (Reeve et al. ISOQOL recommends minimum standards for patient-reported outcome measures used in patient-centered outcomes and comparative effectiveness research.
 Qual Life Res (2013) 22:1889–1905).

 No. We research the PROMs that are available in the field, per condition.
 The recommended PROM is selected based on the criteria listed in the previous question.
 When there are few or no PROMs available, we may recommend separate, patient-reported, single-item questions that have been used in registries; PROMs that have been used in a research setting; or, defer to clinical/administrative information as a substitute.
 For example, in the Lung Cancer Standard Set, clinical/administrative data are used for “location of death” and “number of days in hospital in last 30 days of life” to collect Quality of Death.

-After a Standard Set is finalized, it is made available on ICHOM’s website in the form of a Flyer and a Reference Guide.
-The Flyer contains an overview of the recommended outcome domains, as well as information about the sponsors of the Standard Set and the Working Group members.
-The Reference Guide is a detailed document that describes all of the Standard Set’s domains, measures, and case-mix factors.
+After a Standard Set is finalized, it is made available through the ICHOM website in the form of a Flyer and a Reference Guide.
+The Flyer contains a high level overview of the recommended outcome domains, as well as information about the sponsors and the Working Group members.
+The Reference Guide is a detailed document describing all domains and measures, as well as the case mix factors.
 A large part of the Reference Guide is the Data Dictionary, designed to help interested providers to measure the ICHOM Standard Sets as consistently as possible according to the Working Group recommendation.
 Additionally, the Standard Set is published in academic journals, to communicate the work to the medical community.
-The next step after finalizing the Standard Set is implementation.
+Each Standard Set is reviewed and updated on a regular basis.
+The next step after finalizing the Standard Set is implementation and benchmarking.

-The Working Group is lead by the Project Team, which performs background research and develops proposals.
+The Working Group is led by the Project Team, which performs background research and develops proposals.
 These proposals are presented to the larger Working Group for discussion, refinement, and ratification.

-Finally, representatives from key stakeholders such as implementing provider organizations, patient advocacy groups, payers, or governments form a Reference Group.
-This group provides feedback to the Working Group at key points in the Standard Set development but has no formal decisional role in the process.
+Finally, representatives from key stakeholders such as implementing provider organizations, patient advocacy groups, payers, or governments form a Reference Group and are invited to participate in the Open Review Survey.
+Their feedback is then presented to the Working Group at key points in the Standard Set development.

 The schematic below depicts the structured process used to develop ICHOM Standard Sets.
 The Working Group meets for a series of 8 teleconferences shown in the top row.
 Each teleconference focuses on one aspect Standard Set development.
 For example, the first teleconference focuses on the scope of the Standard Set.
 The following teleconference features a discussion of the outcome domains to include in the Standard Set.

 Following each teleconference, the Project Team’s proposal is presented to the Working Group for voting via on-line survey.
-This may either be a single round of voting in which Working Group Members are asked if they agree or disagree with each item in a proposal (grey arrows) or a 2-round modified Delphi voting process (orange arrows).
+This may either be a single round of voting in which Working Group Members are asked if they agree or disagree with each item in a proposal (grey arrows) or a 3-round modified Delphi voting process (orange arrows).
 In the modified Delphi process, Working Group Members are asked to rank potential outcome domains or case-mix variable domains by their importance to include in the Standard Set.
-For a domain to be included in the Standard Set it must be highly ranked by at least 70% of respondents.
-To be conclusively excluded from the set, it must be ranked poorly by 70% of respondents.
-Domains not ranked conclusively after round 1 are represented for voting in round 2.
-All proposal items must be agreed upon by at least 70% of Working Group Members to be included in the final Standard Set.
+For a domain to be included in the Standard Set it must be highly ranked by at least 80% of respondents.
+To be conclusively excluded from the set, it must be ranked poorly by 80% of respondents.
+Domains not ranked conclusively after round 1 are represented for voting in round 2 and if not consensus reached for final yes/no voting in round 3.
+All proposal items must be agreed upon by at least 80% of Working Group Members to be included in the final Standard Set.

 ICHOM Standard Sets include a combination of administrative, clinical, and patient-reported data.
 A number of different models are currently being employed to capture these data.
 Common methods include building data collection into an existing electronic health record (EHR) system, manual chart abstraction, or a combination of the two.
 To collect patient-reported outcomes (PROs), many providers use simple pen-and-paper solutions, while others have contracted with one of ICHOM’s Certified IT Suppliers to measure PROs electronically.